aappddeevv/dynamics-client/docs/src/main/tut/docs/importdata.md

 * [GNU parallel](https://www.gnu.org/software/parallel): GNU version, written in perl.
 * [rust parallel rewrite](https://github.com/mmstick/parallel): A GNU parallel clone written in RUST but with the same syntax.

+## list-importfiles

+List import files.
+In the example below, DYNAMICS_CRMCONFIG has been set.

+Examples:
+* `dynamicscli importdata list-importfiles`